caltechmsc/screampp-docs/README.md

 # Logical name for the rotamer library to use.
 # Format is 'charge_scheme@diversity'.
 rotamer-library = "charmm@rmsd-1.0"

+# Path to the rotamer placement registry. 'default' is a logical name
+# that points to the standard registry downloaded by the CLI.
+placement-registry = "default"

 [optimization]
 # The number of final, unique, low-energy solutions to generate.